 In addition, guests will have the opportunity to meet Dr. Strickland and other special guests who are knowledgeable about the national and international importance of this collection as a means to advance education, research and exhibition programs.

 This celebration will be held from 2-4 p.m. on Sunday, September 24, 2017, and will include light refreshments.
 This event is included with museum admission and free for museum members.
-RSVPs are required by Tuesday, September 19.
+RSVPs are requested by Tuesday, September 19.
 Please make your reservation by calling Visitor Services at 480-686-9539 ext.
 200. If you would like to become a museum member, please click here to join online.
 You may also join by calling Visitor Services or by visiting the museum during its operating hours.

 Gallery image of “The Rennard Strickland Collection of Western Film History”